Nova2185/Just-In-Case/README.md

 Feel free to fork, modify, and have fun with this extension!

-Enjoy browsing with a touch of humor and "Just in case!" 😉
+Enjoy browsing with the knowledge that you are covered.
+Just in case! 😉